-For most people the name Colombia alone triggers associations of terror and danger: drugs trade, murder, rebel armies in the jungle, kidnappings … aaaargghhh!!!
-And it's true, Colombia is the world's No. 1 supplier of cocaine, a trade in the hands of well-armed, Mafia-like cartels run by powerful drug barons (although more recently the trend has been towards smaller, more elusive organizational structures).
+For most people the name Colombia alone triggers associations of terror and danger: drugs trade, murder, rebel armies in the jungle, kidnappings … And it's true, Colombia has long been the world's No. 1 supplier of cocaine, a trade in the hands of well-armed, Mafia-like cartels run by powerful drug barons (although more recently the trend has been towards smaller, more elusive organizational structures).

 All in all Colombia has come a long way over the last decade or two.
-Some parts of the country are indeed still too dangerous to visit, but elsewhere, tourism is beginning to flourish.
+Some parts of the country may indeed still be too dangerous to visit, but elsewhere, tourism is beginning to flourish.
 In fact, several times I've seen Colombia dubbed the world's most upcoming tourist destination in recent years.

-Now there are Pablo-Escobar-themed tours in Medellin – taking in everything from his birth place, places where he escaped assassination, to the one where he didn't, and ending at his grave.
+There are Pablo-Escobar-themed tours in Medellin – taking in everything from his birth place, sites where he escaped assassination, to the one where he didn't, and ending at his grave.
 As a special treat, tourists can even visit Pablo's brother Roberto and talk with him about his famous sibling's legacy.
-True pioneering dark-tourism offerings indeed!